Archive for July, 2011

 Aaron wouldn’t let us end a birthday celebration without a song.
 Blake Roberts suggested The Climb as a theme song for our Climbing Every Mountain blog.
 I would like to ask you to listen to the inspiring words and feel proud of everything YOU have accomplished this year.
 Enjoy the digital magic created by Blake Roberts and Snoopi Botten using DecTalk, an augmented communication software program.

-Pastor Snoopi Botten and Blake Roberts have added their magic digitalized effects to The Climb, (click on link).
+Pastor Snoopi Botten and Blake Roberts have added their magic digitalized and visual effects to The Climb

 Keep Climbing: Onward and Upward.